 - DO NOT rely solely on mechanical or hydraulic jacks for support.
-Use adequate jack stands or equivalent support. - 3.2.3 Remove the wheel nuts from both sides of the unit and retain for later use. - 3.2.4 Install the two lower roll bar tubes. - a) Locate the left and right lower roll bar tubes. - b) Align lower roll bar tubes along wheel motor channels as shown in Figure 2. - c) LOOSELY install the lower roll bar hardware from the bolt bag to the tubes in the following order (Reference Figure 2 for alignment and installation instructions below): - 1) Install one 3/8-16 nyloc nut and spring disk washer to bolt protruding from the wheel motor channel as shown.
+Use adequate jack stands or equivalent support. - 3.2.3 Remove the wheel nuts from both sides of the unit and retain for later use. - 3.2.4 Install the two lower roll bar tubes. - a) Locate the left and right lower roll bar tubes. - b) Align lower roll bar tubes along the rear engine frame as shown in Figure 2. - c) LOOSELY install the lower roll bar hardware (four 3/8-16 x 1 capscrews, four spring disk washers and four 3/8-16 whizlock nuts) from the bolt bag to the tubes on each side as shown in Figure 2.